psi1703/RaspberryPi/README.md

 Notes:

-* Pi Zero 2W uses `module-ttyd-portal.sh` for Web Terminal.
+* Pi Zero 2W uses `module-ttyd-portal.sh` for Web Terminal and captive portal redirection.
 * Pi Zero 2W does not support dashboard.
 * Pi 3 / 4 / 5 uses `module-dashboard.sh` for dashboard functionality.
 * If Web Terminal is bundled into the Pi 3 / 4 / 5 dashboard module, both `dashboard` and `web-terminal` can map to `module-dashboard.sh`.